Isle Royale National Park

 Isle Royale National Park is a national park of the United States consisting of Isle Royale, along with more than 400 small adjacent islands and the surrounding waters of Lake Superior, in Michigan.

-Isle Royale is 45 mi long and 9 mi wide, with an area of 206.73 sqmi, making it the fourth-largest lake island in the world.
+Isle Royale is 45 mi long and 9 mi wide, with an area of 206.73 sqmi, making it the fifth-largest lake island in the world.
 In addition, it is the largest natural island in Lake Superior, the second-largest island in the Great Lakes (after Manitoulin Island), the third-largest in the contiguous United States (after Long Island and Padre Island), and the 33rd-largest island in the United States.

-Isle Royale National Park was established on April 3, 1940, then additionally protected from development by wilderness area designation in 1976, declared a UNESCO International Biosphere Reserve in 1980, and added to the National Register of Historic Places in 2019 as the Minong Traditional Cultural Property.
+Isle Royale National Park was established on April 3, 1940.
+It later received additional protections from development by a wilderness area designation in 1976, a UNESCO International Biosphere Reserve declaration in 1980, and was added to the National Register of Historic Places in 2019 as the Minong Traditional Cultural Property.
 The park covers 894 sqmi, with 209 sqmi of land and 685 sqmi of surrounding waters.

 The park's northern boundary lies adjacent to the Canadian Lake Superior National Marine Conservation Area along the international border.
 With 25,894 visits in 2021, it is the seventh least-visited National Park in the United States.